gradywright/gradywright.github.io/research.md

 <li style="margin-bottom: 6px;">

 T. Hangelbroek, C. Rieger, and G. B. Wright.
 Spectral stability and perturbation results for kernel differentiation matrices on the sphere.
-Submitted, <a href="https://arxiv.org/abs/2311.06982">arXiv:2311.06982</a>.
+Submitted (2023), <a href="https://arxiv.org/abs/2311.06982">arXiv:2311.06982</a>.

 </li>